 In this one day workshop, students will learn creative silk painting techniques and the ancient Japanese art of shibori while creating five beautiful large and luxurious silk scarves to keep or to give as gifts!
 Five large 100% silk blank scarves are included but additional blanks will be available to purchase from the instructor for those who would like to make additional scarves.
 All materials are provided by the instructor.

 Create 3 beautiful silk scarves.
 Artist Marlene Glickman will show you how to easily add color and pattern to beautiful silk scarves using non-toxic, instant-setting color Hue Dyes.
 No heat-setting required.
 A $15 materials fee will be paid directly to the instructor.

 Natural Dyes are rich and beautiful.
-In this immersive workshop you will learn how to properly mordant fabrics, how use natural dye extracts to create beautiful textures with Botanical Printing and Surface Design techniques.
+In this immersive workshop you will learn how to properly mordant fabrics protein and cellulose fabric, how use natural dye extracts to create beautiful textures with Botanical Printing and Surface Design techniques.
 The focus is not only on the learning the process, but also assisting the artist into developing their own unique patterns.
 You will also learn how to 1) silk screen images to the fabrics, 2) how to make colored backgrounds and 3) how to apply different image transfer cloths for added depth and dimension.
 We will be using an odorless discharge medium for enhancing of the designs.
 This is a great for Art quilters who seek companion fabric or abstract prints with an easy to use palette.
 The sky is the limit and your creativity will explode, once you know the process and how to use the materials.
 The natural dyes do not carry harmful odors as with synthetic dyes.
 We will be exploring multiple techniques via small samples.
 Some Eco Printing experience is needed for this workshop.
 Hand strength is needed to make bundles.
 This a great way to learn about natural dye extracts and their beautiful array of color that can be achieved.
 An $85 supply fee is paid directly to the instructor.